Ruiqi327/Ruiqi327/README.md

 ## Hi there 👋 I'm Ruiqi!

-Currently I am a first-year master student in Department of Electronic Engineering, Tsinghua University (THU), supervised by Prof. Yongfeng Huang.
+Currently I am a second-year master student in Department of Electronic Engineering, Tsinghua University (THU), supervised by Prof. Yongfeng Huang.
 Prior to that, I received my B.Eng. degree in College of Electronic Information, Sichuan University in 2025.
 Now my researach interests focus on **Training Methods for Large Language Models Driven by Synthetic Data**.

 From 2026.5 I am an intern at Lumos, Beijing, where I participate in some research on pretraining for VLA models.